eggie5/ipython-notebooks/logistic/README.md

 D(S(WX+b), L)
 $$

 Let's formalize it into a loss function.
-What values of W and b can we choose to mines D?
+What values of W and b can we choose to minimize D?

 $$
 L = 1/N *  \Sigma_i D(S(WX_i+b), L_i)